redhat-developer/podman-desktop-redhat-account-ext/README.md

 # Podman Desktop Red Hat Account Extension

 An extension for Podman Desktop to simplify logging into and creating a Red Hat account.
 The extension opens sso.redhat.com in the browser to retrieve an SSO token upon successful login.
-The SSO token is then used to log into the [registry.redhat.io](https://catalog.redhat.com/) Container Registry and to register the Linux virtual machine powering Podman Desktop via subscription-manager to grant the containers access to protected Red Hat content such as RHEL repositories.
+The SSO token is then used to log into the Red Hat Container Registry ([registry.redhat.io](https://catalog.redhat.com/)) and to register the Linux virtual machine powering Podman Desktop via subscription-manager to grant the containers access to protected Red Hat content such as RHEL repositories.
+The SSO form guarantess that each user, new and existing, has a valid [Red Hat Developers Subscription](https://developers.redhat.com/) which will be used to register the virtual machine at no cost.

 # Installation